 "Innovation" is a buzzword in legal.
 So how does the PoLI Institute define "legal innovation"?

 We have a very simple approach: innovation is change that creates value.
 Legal innovation is change that creates value within the legal landscape.
 Innovation is like water — it can redefine a landscape in small, incremental ways, much as water dripping on a stone will eventually wear away the surface, permanently changing it.
 Innovation also can happen quickly, with substantial impact, much as the floods following a hurricane can completely redefine the banks of tributaries flowing from the sea.
 Our curriculum embraces innovation from tiny and slow to broad and bold and delivers methods and tools to implement change that creates value across a spectrum of impact.
 We empower the lone wolf working within an organization and the Chief Innovation Officer charged with leading change initiatives.

 What is the cost to attend the PoLI Institute?

-Does the Institute assist with travel, lodging, and parking?
+For in-person Immersions workshops, does the Institute assist with travel, lodging, and parking?

 Immersion tuition covers all curriculum costs related to the weekend session, including breakfast, lunch, and a pre-dinner event on Friday evening.
 All travel and lodging expenses are the responsibility of Institute participants.
 We request discounted rates from hotels within walking distance to Vanderbilt and provide this information upon registration.
 Parking is available for $15/day in the 25th Avenue Garage directly across the street from the Wond'ry.